osmode/ddash/README.md

 * One-click compilation and deployment of Ethereum contracts to any Ethereum blockchain

-* Allows DApps to interface with the Interplanetary File System ([IPFS](https://github.com/ipfs/ipfs)) to minimize on-chain storage
+* Optionally allows DApps to interface with the Interplanetary File System ([IPFS](https://github.com/ipfs/ipfs)) to minimize on-chain storage

 * Convert between private net Ether and main net Ether

 ## Why DDASH?
 Despite the wealth of data produced by academic institutions, research labs, hospitals, and corporations, only a small percentage of data is used to its fullest potential.
-DDASH is an emerging blockchain networking protocol that interfaces between common data formats and the Ethereum blockchain, between the Ethereum blockchain and IPFS, and for private Ethereum networking.
+DDASH is a blockchain networking protocol for exchaing data and meta-data against Ethereum-based tokens.

 ### In its usual siloed state, data is a liability rather than an asset.

 ### DDASH turns data into digital assets.

-DDASH allows network administrators to quickly create, maintain, and grow private Ethereum networks.
-Data can be uploaded to a blockchain and downloaded from a blockchain with a single command.
-DDASH also interfaces with IPFS to allow network administrators to host resources on IPFS and use the Ethereum blockchain as a permissions manager.
-No longer confined to a single machine, data hosted on the IPFS network flows perputually through network nodes, rendering it persistent and rapidly accessible.
-Permissions are managed via PGP keypair encryption and stored on the Ethereum blockchain.
+DDASH enables one-click deployment of Ethereum networks.
+MD5 hashes of local or distributed data resources are hosted on chain against Ethereum-based tokens than can be exchanged on the main Ethereum network.
+DDASH optionally interfaces with IPFS to allow network administrators to host resources on IPFS and use the Ethereum blockchain as a permissions manager.

 Our goals are to: